 In the world of software development, the same rules apply.
 If you and your team are struggling with agile project management, it doesn’t mean that agile can’t work for you.
 Oftentimes, it just means that you need to get back to the basics.

-And that brings us to the 12 principles of Agile project management.
+There are 12 basic principles to successfully following an Agile project management development approach.
 At a ski resort in Snowbird, Utah, 17 software developers reflected on what defined the core principles of agile development methods.
 Their goal was to uncover better ways of delivering software and to help others do the same.

 During that meeting, the Agile Manifesto was born.
-Comprised of 12 principles, along with four core values, it provides the foundation of agile software development as we know it today.
+Comprised of 12 fundamentals, along with four core values, it provides the foundation of agile software development as we know it today.

-Principle 1: Our highest priority is to satisfy the customer through early and continuous delivery of valuable software
+Principle 1: Attain customer satisfaction through continuous delivery of software

 Software is not built for the sake of building software.
 It’s built to be put to use by an end user to better perform tasks that were previously out of reach, solve a problem, do their job better or more efficiently, etc. But often, the highest priority of software development is forgotten.